grigoryvp/sigma/README.md

 # License
 The following licensing applies to Sigma:
 Attribution-NonCommercial-NoDerivatives 4.0 International
-(CC BY-NC-ND 4.0).
+(CC-BY-NC-ND-4.0).
 For more information go to https://creativecommons.org/licenses/by-nc-nd/4.0/